trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 #### 3. The Epistemological Revolution

-This is where it gets heavy. **Epistemology** is the branch of philosophy concerned with knowledge—"What can we know?"
+This is where it gets heavy. **Epistemology** is the branch of philosophy concerned with knowledge — "What can we know?"
 Tedre argues that computation gives us a new way to interpret the world.
 Simulation becomes a valid path to knowledge.
 Previously, we observed the world or theorized about it.
 Now, we simulate it.
 If a simulation accurately predicts a phenomenon, we accept the simulation's rules as a form of truth.
 This is a **Representational Shift**, equivalent in human history to the invention of writing, the printing press, or the moving image.
 Code is now a valid way to represent knowledge.

 #### 4. The Ontological Revolution